tugrulates/blog/posts/Demoscene.md

 Three minutes of graphical animation under 64 KiB is achieved by procedural generation of 3D models, textures, and camera paths.
 The soundtrack is a tracking file, and the images use custom fitted formats.
 Finally, the executable file is a compressed package that decompresses itself when run.

 Nested is my first software project which has a scale that exceeds one source file.
 It has around forty.
-However, it was not my project with the largest number of lines that time.
+However, it was not my project with the largest number of lines by that time.
 I was a big fan of gigantic single file coding and I think the style should be more popular.

 {{ youtube(id="WV0IADM7yAI") }}